Heshimu Jaramogi

-Heshimu Jaramogi (October 17, 1952 - January 14, 2020) was a journalist known for his experience as a pioneer in multimedia journalism.
-One of his most popular outlets was his very own newspaper, "The Neighborhood Leader."
-He also wrote for The Philadelphia Inquirer and tried his hand at Philadelphia radio.
-His career spans forty years piquing as the president of the Philadelphia Association of Black Journalists.
+Heshimu Jaramogi (b.October 17, 1952, d.
+January 14, 2020) was an American journalist.
+His outlets included "The Neighborhood Leader," alongside contributions to The Philadelphia Inquirer and Philadelphia radio.
+He also served as the president of the Philadelphia Association of Black Journalists.

 Biography

 Early life and education

 Jaramogi was born in Philadelphia to James Henry Wilson Sr., Rosa Braxton Wilson, and (later) a younger sibling (unknown).
 He graduated from West Catholic High and earned his bachelor's degree from Northeastern Illinois University.
-Post-graduation, Jaramogi got involved with activism and took action to demonstrate his radical change, specifically changing his name from James Henry Wilson Jr. to his current Swahili moniker.
+Post-graduation, Jaramogi got involved with activism and changed his name from James Henry Wilson Jr. to his current Swahili moniker.

-His 1980s radio career culminated in the development of Jaramogi Communications and involved his work as a WHYY producer, host of Let's Talk About It and stints at WDAS-FM (105.3) and WUSL (Power 99 FM).
+His 1980s he was involved in the development of Jaramogi Communications and involved his work as a WHYY producer, host of Let's Talk About It and stints at WDAS-FM (105.3) and WUSL (Power 99 FM).
 Heading into the 1990s, Jaramogi wrote for The Philadelphia Tribune, the Philadelphia Daily News, The Philadelphia Inquirer, and the Philadelphia New Observer.
-Further drawing on his activist influences, Jaramogi Communications campaigned with U.S. Senator Bob Casey, Gov. Tom Corbett, and the District Attorney Lynne Abraham.
+Jaramogi Communications campaigned with U.S. Senator Bob Casey, Gov. Tom Corbett, and the District Attorney Lynne Abraham.
 He worked as an adjunct professor at Temple University.
 In 2011, he was presented with a Lifetime Achievement Award from the Philadelphia Association of Black Journalists (PABJ).

-Jaramogi's formative years informed his career moves.
-He was raised under catholic beliefs so influential that he aspired to be a priest.
+Jaramogi was raised under catholic beliefs and aspired to be a priest during his childhood.
 The religious orientation of concern for our neighbor's wellbeing inspired his choice of majors at Northeastern Illinois University, Political Science with an emphasis on Inner City Studies.
-It also motivated him to run for president of the field's Student Organization, The Jacob H. Carruthers Center.
-The center's investment in Chicago communities propelled him into activism that would come to animate much of his professional life through politics.
+He was received into membership of the Monthly Meeting of Friends of Philadelphia (commonly known as Arch Street Friends Meeting, which meets at the Arch Street Friends Meeting House) on January 16, 2011.